dipamsen/notebook/src/regex.typ

 In this case, we have to store less number of states (in total) while doing a parallel simulation.
 From this, we can find a time complexity bound for the parallel simulator: If we take the regex/NFA to be constant, and the length of the input to be $n$, then the parallel matching algorithm is order $O(n)$, since at each step it does at most constant work.
 (If the NFA has $m$ states, the active set will at most be holding $m$ states at once, which is a constant.)

 This is true, even if the number of valid paths through the NFA grows exponentially or polynomially (as is the case here).
 The key idea is this: *If the input string has some prefix which the NFA can match in more than one way, the backtracker explores each of these paths separately.
-On the other hand, the parallel simulator will merge them into a single path and only visit its subtree once.* This is inherent in its design; the active set cannot contain duplicate states.
+On the other hand, the parallel simulator will merge them into a single path and only explore its subtree once.* This is inherent in its design; the active set cannot contain duplicate states.

 This means that even if the number of valid paths grows nonlinearly, the parallel simulator avoids redundant work by collapsing equivalent states — ensuring linear time behavior.